What Are Fees on Kuru?

 Higher Fee Tiers (e.g., 0.30%)

-- Wider spread between your buy and sell orders
+What it means:- Wider spread between your buy and sell orders

 - Fewer orders placed within your price range